 Inspect your home

 Many homeowners won’t give their home a good inspection until it’s time to decorate for the holidays.
 If you’re going to be outdoors anyway, you might as well take a close look at your siding, gutters, roof, and windows.
-Although we recommend multiple inspections per year, at least do this one.
+Although we recommend multiple inspections per year, at least do this once.
 If you have any questions about what you see, or think you need a professional to inspect a problem area, don’t hesitate to contact us.
+Remember, safety comes first, keep these holiday decoration safety tips in mind.

 As always, we recommend hiring a professional to perform your home maintenance.
 Every situation is different, this is meant only as a guide to help inform you of general roofing situations and maintenance.
 This is not a complete and exhaustive list or statement of every possible scenario and problem that could arise.
 We will not be held liable for any damage or injury sustained directly or indirectly from the information provided in this or any of our other articles/posts.